M-Valentino/sacredOS/README.md

 `npx http-server --cors`.

 ## Developing in Sacred OS

+If you want to make a pull request for the operating system portion of the code, you should make a fork off the current unreleased Sacred OS version, otherwise, make a fork off of main.
+Anything inside the `appStore` and `outsideTheOS` directories are not part of the operating system code.
+Changes to those places aren't included in release notes or the change log.

-If you want to make a pull request on this repo, you should make a fork off the current unreleased Sacred OS version.
-Alternatively, if you have an app you want to publish and don't feel comfortable working with the repo, you can make an issue with a link to your app's repo.
+If you have an app you want to publish and don't feel comfortable working with the repo, you can make an issue with a link to your app's repo.
 I can put the app in the OS for you.

 ### Communicating with the kernel

-To see an incomplete list of kernel commands, <a href="https://sacred.neocities.org/outsideTheOS/about">Click here</a>.
+To see an incomplete list of kernel commands, <a href="https://sacred.neocities.org/outsideTheOS/about#kernel-commands">Click here</a>.

 ### Requesting System styling for a program